 - providing support and resources to develop interactive rubrics and associated learner feedback and connecting these activities with previous professional development; and

 - supporting the emergence of a user community centered on the Enhanced Rubric feature of the Problems of the Week.

 Through EnCoMPASS we test and revise particular aspects of these initial design conjectures and use this setting to study:

 - the emergence of a professional community, as evidenced by the development of shared goals and normative practices and participants’ movement from peripheral participation to more central roles in the community;

 - teacher development, documented by increases in mathematical knowledge for teaching; quality of instruction; integration of rubric-based assessment of students’ mathematical practices into classroom instruction; and overall shifts in the focus of assessment and its role in instruction; and

 - student learning, as evidenced by both rubric data documenting students’ knowledge of mathematical content, process, and practices, and the nature and extent of student-teacher interactions and students’ revisions.

 Professional development and the development of educational materials are key components to this study.
-The EnCoMPASS project will provide extensive professional development for 75 fellows who will be recruited from Drexel’s partner school districts and the broader Math Forum community, both of which include significant proportions of underrepresented minorities.
+The EnCoMPASS project will be providing extensive professional development for 75 fellows who have been recruited from Drexel’s partner school districts and the broader Math Forum community, both of which include significant proportions of underrepresented minorities.

-The project will have significant impact, both regionally and nationally.
-In addition to directly involving hundreds of teachers and thousands of students, both the online community and educational resources will be developed to enhance the likelihood of sustainability.
+The project is having significant impact, both regionally and nationally.
+In addition to directly involving hundreds of teachers and thousands of students, both the online community and educational resources developed to enhance the likelihood of sustainability.
 Ultimately, the project will become an additional Math Forum Service and community, potentially impacting the millions of individuals that visit per month as well as provide a resource for other researchers and educational programs.